alpeasie/azl-benchmark-deploy/docs/task5.md

 # Task 5: Prepare an Azure Local VM image

-## Context

-You want to deploy Windows Server 2019 VMs on your cluster named _azlcluster3_.
+**Context:** You want to deploy Windows Server 2019 VMs on your cluster named _azlcluster3_.

-## Your goal

-Use the Azure portal to prepare this image on your cluster.
+**Your goal:** Use the Azure portal to prepare this image on your cluster.

-## Details

-- Download the image from the Azure marketplace and store it locally on your cluster in a highly-available volume.
+**Details:**: Download the image from the Azure marketplace and store it locally on your cluster in a highly-available volume.

 **Stop when:** Image deployment runs for 30 seconds.